SwitchVPN comes from CS Systems, Inc., a Delaware corporation out of the United States.

 The only silver lining is that at ~150 servers, you have options.
 You might be able to keep cycling through until you find one you like.
 (But their app doesn’t show cities, so you might have to experiment a little.)

 Compare that to a few VPNs we’ve tested that only provide around a dozen or so.
 In that case, you’re screwed.

 When there are too few servers, the chances of being able to find multiple ones close to you is slim.
 And your odds of getting into a Battle Royale with other customers over stretched-thin server resources is high.

-You can get started with SwitchVPN on a month-to-month basis for $9.95/month.
+You can buy SwitchVPN on a month-to-month basis for $9.95/month without any bandwidth limits.
 Otherwise, you can commit to a full year and save 42% for only $5.82/month.

 Both plans come with the same exact features, so the only difference is the term you sign up for and the price you pay.

 You can use all major credit or debit cards from Visa, MasterCard, American Express, or Discover.

 International users can use PayPal or Alipay.
 And those wishing to stay truly anonymous can use both Bitcoin.